jcolag/entropy-arbitrage/2025-09-04-lower-decks.md

  > **TAURIK**: You can't really believe that what you are doing will influence the outcome of your evaluation.

-Likewise, you might recognize Taurik as [Alexander Enberg](https://en.wikipedia.org/wiki/Alexander_Enberg), who we saw as the reporter in [*Time's Arrow*]({% post_url 2024-11-21-time-s-arrow-2 %})---not that I recognized the connection---but will go on to recur in **Voyager** as Ensign Vorik, pretty much the same character.
+Likewise, you might recognize Taurik as {% wiki Alexander_Enberg|Alexander Enberg|en %}, who we saw as the reporter in [*Time's Arrow*]({% post_url 2024-11-21-time-s-arrow-2 %})---not that I recognized the connection---but will go on to recur in **Voyager** as Ensign Vorik, pretty much the same character.

-Oh, and you might recognize his mother's name, [Jeri Taylor](https://en.wikipedia.org/wiki/Jeri_Taylor), who passed away last year, but also joined this show with the fourth season---writing [*The Drumhead*]({% post_url 2024-03-28-drumhead %}) among other duties---and worked her way up to show-runner for this season.
+Oh, and you might recognize his mother's name, {% wiki Jeri_Taylor|Jeri Taylor|en %}, who passed away last year, but also joined this show with the fourth season---writing [*The Drumhead*]({% post_url 2024-03-28-drumhead %}) among other duties---and worked her way up to show-runner for this season.

  > **SITO**: The Vedeks of the Janalan order maintain a round the clock chant for the benefit of the Bajoran people.
  >